Z3nhoom/World_Life_Expectancy/README.md

 Outcome:

 The data cleaning process ensured that the world_life_expectancy dataset was accurate, consistent, and ready for further analysis.
-This included removing duplicates, standardizing country status, and filling missing life expectancy values, which contributed to more reliable and insightful data analysis results.
+It is rare to come across data that is completely clean.
+Clean data is necessary to conduct analysis and to extract insights.
+Although no visuals were assembled from this data, dirty data would be a lot more apparent when visualised.

-World Life Expectancy Exploratory Data Analysis Project Summary
+**World Life Expectancy Exploratory Data Analysis Project Summary**

 ​